-As a self-employed sole trader, you will need to create a Government Gateway account as an individual, if you do not already have one, to complete the tax check online.
-We have a step by step guide to creating a Government Gateway account, albeit for a different service, here.
+As a self-employed sole trader, you will need to create a government gateway account as an individual, if you do not already have one, to complete the tax check online.
+We have a step-by-step guide to creating a government gateway account, although for a different service, here.

-If you applied for a grant under the Self-Employment Income Support Scheme during the coronavirus pandemic, you should already have such an account.
-Note that if you already have a Government Gateway account in a different capacity, like as an ‘organisation’, you will need to create a new ‘individual’ account.
+If you applied for a grant under the self-employment income support scheme (SEISS) during the coronavirus pandemic, you should already have such an account.
+Note that if you already have a government gateway account in a different capacity, like as an ‘organisation’, you will need to create a new ‘individual’ account.

-Unfortunately, you cannot currently verify your identity using a foreign driving licence or foreign passport.
+When setting up a government gateway account, unfortunately, you cannot currently verify your identity using a foreign driving licence or a foreign passport.

 - contact HMRC’s Income Tax (general enquiries) helpline on 0300 200 3300 and request that you wish to complete the tax check over the telephone.

 For more information on applying for a government gateway account, including if you have lost or forgotten your login credentials, see our separate guidance.

 So that HMRC can understand how you pay any tax that may be due on the income from your licensed activity, you will be asked a few questions covering: